CrossRef/event-data-user-guide/docs/best-practice/getting-started.md

 1. Create the appropriate integration for your use case.
 This may be:
     - a one-off import
     - a daily job to ingest the new data
-1. Remeber to stick to your data management plan and poll for updated data.
+1. Remember to stick to your data management plan and poll for updated data.
 2. If you are performing analysis, consult the Status Service for any background issues or factors that may have affected the collection of data.

 ## Feedback